 You know that saying that originated with werewolves – everyone has their silver bullet, like an Achilles heel?
 Werewolves didn’t have their silver bullet.
 In fact, they had absolutely nothing.
-All of that comes from Hollywood.
-Specifically, it comes from the original The Wolf Man (1941) movie and its writer, Curt Siodmak.
+All of that comes from later popular culture.
+Specifically, it was popluarlized (but did not exclusively originate in) the The Wolf Man (1941) movie and its writer, Curt Siodmak.

 There’s not a scrap of folkloric roots in the idea that only silver can kill a werewolf, because werewolves had no catchall weaknesses, and they certainly had no problem with silver.